2BAB/2bab-home/en/blog/2024-11-02-kotlin-sdk-callback-optimization.md

 tags: [kotlin, android, callback, coroutine, CompletableDeferred, Channel, Flow, enpost]
 ---

-# Four Ways to Optimize SDK Initialization Callbacks in Kotlin

 In Android development, we often need to carefully handle the initialization and callbacks of various SDKs, especially when asynchronous operations are involved.
 In this article, we'll discuss four ways to optimize these callbacks in Kotlin, primarily using several of Google's SDKs as examples.

 ## Problems with the Traditional Callback Mechanism